redhat-guidehouse-daybreak/daybreak-application-gitops/README.md

 Before you run bootstrap for daybreak-application-gtops, you must update `environments/dev/3scale/overlay/default/patch-domain.yaml` with the correct domain name

 ## Running the Cluster Bootstrap
+Before executing bootstrap.sh, you will need to retrieve zync user password from 3-scale.
+Got to 3-scale admin console, go to `daybreak` realm, get client list, and select `daybreak` client, retrieve the credential.
+This credential is zync password.
+You will be prompted to enter this credential during bootstrap.

 Execute the bootstrap script to begin the installation process: